Brayan López (footballer, born 1990)

-Brayan Steven López Ramírez (born 6 June 1990), known as Brayan López or Bryan López, is a footballer who plays for Sporting San José in the Primera División of Costa Rica.
-López represents the Nicaragua national football team after having previously represented the Costa Rica national football team.
+Brayan Steven López Ramírez (born 6 June 1990) is a footballer who plays as a midfielder for Liga FPD club Puntarenas.
+Born in Costa Rica, he plays for the Nicaragua national team.
+He has previously been capped for his country of birth national team.

 Early life

 López was born to a Costa Rican mother and a Nicaraguan father.
 He played developed in the system of AD Carmelita.

 Club career

 In 2008, at age 18, he made his debut with AD Carmelita in the Primera División of Costa Rica, scoring 4 goals and adding 6 assists in 49 games over four seasons, featuring mainly in the 2012/13 season, when he made 41 appearances.

 In the summer of 2013, he moved to CS Cartaginés on a two-year contract.

 In July 2014, he was sent on loan to Belén FC.
 Upon the conclusion of his loan, he did not return to Cartaginés for their pre-season, as he wished to leave the club.
 He later returned to Belén on a permanent deal.

 In 2017, he moved to Alajuelense, where he stayed for a short spell.